Mahāsaṅghika Vinaya

 Pakiṇṇaka 29

-The Buddha was staying at Sāvatthī.
+The Buddha was staying in Sāvatthī.
 At that time, Sudinna had died, and his wife went forth.
 But her brother-in-law constantly wanted to make her disrobe.
 Then the bhikkhunī entered the village on almsround.
 Her brother-in-law met her, and then wanted to get hold of her.
 So she entered a great house, and said to the woman: “Something unusual happened.
 I nearly was raped.”
 She asked “Why?”
 (The bhikkhunī) answered: “My brother-in-law wants to disrobe me.”
 The woman said: “Don’t worry, I’ll protect you.”
 The bhikkhunī said: “I want to go and be with my preceptor.”
 The woman said: “If you want to go, you should put on lay clothes to give you a different appearance.
 Then you can escape.”
 So she put on bracelets and earrings, and lay clothes and accessories.
 And attended on by four or five people, she left.
 Her brother-in-law saw her outside, and thought: “This isn’t the bhikkhunī.
 It’s just a lay woman.”
 When she reached her residence, the bhikkhunīs criticized her: “Why are you wearing this?”
 She answered: “My brother-in-law wanted to get hold of me.
 As a means to protect me, I put on these things.”
 The bhikkhunīs told Mahāpajāpatī, and she then fully informed the World-honored One of this matter.
 The Buddha said: “Summon that bhikkhunī.”
 When she came, he asked her: “Did you really do this?”
 She answered: “I really did this.”
 The Buddha said: “Why did you break proper conduct?
 From now on, it’s no longer allowed to break proper conduct.
 If (a bhikkhunī) decides to break proper conduct, she’s no longer a bhikkhunī.
 If as a means to protect herself she breaks proper conduct, she breaks a minor vinaya rule, but she’s still a bhikkhunī.
 If a bhikkhu(nī) This must be a typo in the source text.
 It only makes sense to read it as “bhikkhu”.* decides to break proper conduct, it’s a thullaccaya.
 If it’s a means to protect himself, there’s no offense.”

 Summary Verse